KirstensGitHub/predicting_attention_neural/code/preprocessing/Readme.md

   - `slurm_fmriprep.sh`
     * note: minor alterations were made to these scripts in the case of two subjects who had data from extra runs (subjects 1 and 12 who, for processing purposes were each treated as two unique subjects - 101 & 201, and 112 & 212, respectively).

+NOTE: Comporting with the steps outlined in the Pygers documentation, some of our preprocessing and analysis steps were carried out in a module on a Princeton computing cluster called `pyger/0.11.0`.
+The contents of that module are listed below.